College Profile

 • Program-specific requirements (portfolio, test scores, etc.)

 International Students are not required to submit SAT or ACT scores.
-A language proficiency test score is required if English is not the student’s native language or if the student did not graduate from an English speaking secondary school.
+A language proficiency test score is required if English is not the student’s first language or if the student did not graduate from an English-speaking secondary school.

 For more information, click here.